omkarcloud/google-maps-scraper/README.md

 But why?
 Because Americans are our biggest customers.
 To sell, it's wise to **appeal** to your biggest customers.

-That's why we suggest the US (given your product creates value, customers are **PAYING**, and it has global appeal).
+That's why we suggest the US (given your product creates value, customers are paying, and it has global appeal).
 Plus:

-- Americans communicate in a straightforward manner — easy to do business with.
+- US businesses are very open to trying new products and services.
-- They buy easily, even from overseas sellers, if you show how your product/service makes their work easier or grows their business.
-At least 3x easier than selling to Asians, who think a lot before buying.
+- Clear communication and demonstrated value tend to work well in this market. -->

 ### ❓ What is the Enrichment Section in App?